Code of Ur-Nammu: Background

 The preface directly credits the laws to king Ur-Nammu of Ur (2112–2095 BC).
-The author who had the laws written onto cuneiform tablets is still somewhat under dispute, yet it is certain that Ur-Nammu himself was not the author of the code.
+The author who had the laws written onto cuneiform tablets is still somewhat under dispute.
 Some scholars have attributed it to Ur-Nammu's son Shulgi.

 Although it is known that earlier law-codes existed, such as the Code of Urukagina, this represents the earliest extant legal text.
 It is three centuries older than the Code of Hammurabi.
 The laws are arranged in casuistic form of IF (crime) THEN (punishment)—a pattern followed in nearly all later codes.
 It institutes fines of monetary compensation for bodily damage as opposed to the later lex talionis ('eye for an eye') principle of Babylonian law.
 However, murder, robbery, adultery and rape were capital offenses.

 The code reveals a glimpse at societal structure during Ur's Third Dynasty.
 Beneath the lugal ("great man" or king), all members of society belonged to one of two basic strata: the lu or free person, or the slave (male: arad; female: geme).
 The son of a lu was called a dumu-nita until he married, becoming a "young man" (gurus).
 A woman (munus) went from being a daughter (dumu-mi) to a wife (dam), then if she outlived her husband, a widow (nu-ma-su), who could remarry.